 Satisfaction of Charge

-In case of the full payment or satisfaction of a charge, the company shall intimate the same with the ROC within a period of 30 days by filing form CHG-4.
-And on failure to file such satisfaction of charge, the company will have to go for condonation of delay for the satisfaction of charge.
+In the event of full payment or satisfaction of a charge, the company shall notify the ROC within 30 days by filing Form CHG-4.
+And in the event of failure to file such a satisfaction of charge, the company will have to apply for condonation of delay for the satisfaction of the charge.

-If the charge created by the company in favor of the lender is not registered with the ROC in form CHG-1, the same shall not be taken into account by the liquidator or other creditor.
-And this shall arise only in case when the company goes into winding up.
-But in another case also the non-creation of charge will not discharge the company from repayment of the borrowed fund along with interest and shall still be falling on them.
+If the charge created by the company in favour of the lender is not registered with the ROC in form CHG-1, the same shall not be taken into account by the liquidator or other creditor.
+And this shall only arise in the event that the company goes into liquidation.
+However, in another case, the non-creation of a charge will not discharge the company from repayment of the borrowed funds, along with interest, and it shall still fall on them.

 The punishment for such non-filing shall be:

-A fine which shall not be less than INR 1 Lakh and may extend to INR 10 Lakhs and every officer in default shall be punishable with fine which shall not be less than INR 25,000 which may extend to INR 1 Lakh or with imprisonment for a term which may extend to 6 months or both.
+A fine which shall not be less than INR 1 Lakh and may extend to INR 10 Lakhs, and every officer in default shall be punishable with a fine which shall not be less than INR 25,000, which may extend to INR 1 Lakh, or with imprisonment for a term which may extend to 6 months, or both.